msoneal0/MRCI/docs/intern_commands/p2p_request.md

 ### Summary ###

-send out a p2p request to the client session id given in this command.
+send out a p2p request to the peer session id given in this command.

 ### IO ###